Marrakech With Kids – Introduction

 Marrakech With Kids – Conclusion

-There is much more than this to do in Marrakech, but if you do all this with children, give yourself a pat on the back and head for the beach for a couple of days.
-Our favourite beach place in Morocco was Imsouane.
+There is much more than this to do in Marrakech, but if you do all this with children, give yourself a pat on the back and head for the beach in Essaouira or Imsouane for a couple of days.
+Another way to survive Marrakech is to book accommodation in one of the Raids in Marrakech.

 If you visit Morocco as a family and want to drive read this Morocco with kids self-drive itinerary